No one likes feeling alone, right? It sucks!

 You’ve no doubt heard this in the multiple wellbeing articles that fly across the digital space, getting outdoors into nature is great for you.

 What I want to add to this message, is that we should go and explore real nature, not just a small park in our city but real nature.

-What getting out into the great outdoors did for me more than anything was provide perspective, calm and reassurance.
+What getting out into the great outdoors did for me more than anything provided perspective, calm and reassurance.

-I found reassurance in the fact that I did not need a phone to find connection, I wasn’t going to go mad with boredom and 4 hour walks in the woods with others, was not just great physically, but also helpful in resetting my anxious mind and being able to build real connections with others through deep conversations with no distractions in the most natural of environments.
+I found reassurance in the fact that I did not need a phone to find connection.
+I wasn’t going to go mad with boredom and 4 hour walks in the woods with others were not just great physically, but also helpful in resetting my anxious mind and being able to build real connections with others through deep conversations with no distractions in the most natural of environments.

-The Japanese have been prescribing trips to forests as part of their healthcare programme to citizens for sometime and research is starting to show just how positive these forest bathing experiences can be for mind and body.
+The Japanese have long been prescribing trips to forests as part of their healthcare programme to citizens for some time and research is starting to show just how positive these forest bathing experiences can be for mind and body.

 These are a couple of things you could explore to see if they help you too.

-Remember, we are social creatures and forming authentic connections are essential for our mental wellbeing and quite possibly our happiness too.
+Remember, we are social creatures and forming authentic connections is essential for our mental wellbeing and quite possibly creating continued moments of happiness.